rest-for-physics/framework/doc/Chapters/2-installing-rest.md

 ### Add-ons

-Here in the GUI we can see some optional packages like restGas, restDataBaseImpl, restG4.
-They provides extra functionality through modularized installation.
-They shall be installed individualy after REST mainbody is installed.
+Here in the GUI we can see some optional checkboxes like restGas, restDataBaseImpl, restG4.
+They provides extra functionality upon the fundamental REST mainbody.
+They depends on different

-package | dependency | Description
+option | dependency | Description
 -------------|------------|-----------------
 restGas          | Garfield (compiled with ROOT6)    | Enables gas simulation (drift speed, diffusion), gas file reading/saving/generation for TRestGas class.
-Provides gas information for processes. restDataBaseImpl | PostgreSQL (tested version: 9.5)  | Can access to pgsql database on local machine. restManager will be able to find input files from database. restG4 will be able to record its run in the database. restG4           | geant4                            | Generates events and save then in REST data format.
+Therefore TRestGas can provide gas information for processes. restDataBaseImpl | PostgreSQL (tested version: 9.5)  | Adds a library libRestDataBaseImpl.
+Provides access to pgsql database on local machine.
+TRestRun will be able to find input files from database. restG4 will be able to record its run in the database. restG4           | geant4                            | Adds a executable restG4.
+Generates events and saves them in REST data format.
 Reads configuration from REST's rml file.

 ### Using the GUI

-After checking the needed packages, we can click on "update!" or "install!" button on the window.
+After checking the needed options, we can click on "update!" or "install!" button on the window.
 Sometimes during update/installation, a window will show up asking for gitlab account.
 The account will be used in linking the authorized-only git repository.
 Note that during update, any modified local files will be overwritten.